sensu/sensu-docs/content/sensu-go/6.4/operations/monitor-sensu/monitor-sensu-with-sensu.md

 ## Register dynamic runtime assets

-To power the checks to monitor your Sensu backend, external etcd, and PostgreSQL instances, add the Sensu HTTP Plugin and and Monitoring Plugins dynamic runtime assets.
+To power the checks to monitor your Sensu backend, external etcd, and PostgreSQL instances, add the [Sensu HTTP Plugin][5] dynamic runtime asset.
-These assets include the plugins the checks will rely on.

-The [Sensu HTTP Plugin][5] dynamic runtime asset includes the `check-http.rb` plugin, which your backend and PosgreSQL checks will rely on.
+This asset includes the `check-http.rb` plugin, which your checks will rely on.

 The Sensu assets packaged from Sensu HTTP Plugin are built against the Sensu Ruby runtime environment, so you also need to add the [Sensu Go Ruby Runtime Assets][6] dynamic runtime asset.
 The Ruby runtime asset delivers the Ruby executable and supporting libraries the check will need to run the `check-http.rb` plugin.